ngost/Android-Alarm-AR/README.md

 so, If you want to use this project, you should put this project's license key in Project's ApiSingletone Class and modifying the package's name like this. -> com.ngost.easyjin ->> eu.kudan.ar

 Thank you.

+P.S
 Another questions -> hm5207@gmail.com or visit https://ngost.tistory.com
 -----
 license
 https://github.com/SheldonNeilson/Android-Alarm-Clock